thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 Park (particularly the Homebrew Club of amateur computer engineers) along with idealistic figures from the 60s counterculture (such as Stuart Brand) who began associating computing technology as a tool of personal liberty and fulfillment.

+## Microsoft and Apple

+The PC "boom" began with the Altair 8800.
+This was a mail-order kit that required manual assembly.
+It was released by Micro Instrumentation Telemetry Systems (MITS) in 1975.
+It couldn't do much but had expansion capability (memory, teletype interface, casette player for data storage).